HELOC On Investment Property: Complete Guide

 Financial Buffer

-Always maintain a significant financial buffer.
+Always maintain a significant slush fund.
 This will provide a safety net in case your investment doesn’t pan out as anticipated or if other unexpected expenses emerge.

 Financial Planning